Colonial Australia

 The new currency was declared legal by Macquarie but it was not uniform because the origin of the coins was varied.
 The most prestigious for a collector of today are the holey dollars struck on a Madrid coin.
 According to the Australian press, one of them was sold for AUD 550K in a private sale in early May 2015.

-On July 28 in Sydney, Noble Numismatics sells a holey dollar struck on a 1792 coin of eight reales from Mexico City, lot 1382 estimated AUD 350K, and another example on an 1808 Lima coin, lot 1383 estimated AUD 180K.
+On July 28, 2015, Noble Numismatics sold for A$ 480K from a lower estimate of A$ 350K a holey dollar struck on a 1792 coin of eight reales from Mexico City, lot 1382.
+Another example on an 1808 Lima coin, passed in the same sale, lot 1383.
+Here is the link to the article posted by Numismatic News.

 The challenge was to maintain a monetary circulation in settlements devoid of exportable commodities, from which the currency was leaving with the foreign merchant ships.
 The Spanish silver coin worth eight reales dominated these maritime transactions.
 The British idea was to transform these coins by providing them with a higher local value than the original in order to prevent them from leaving the territory for melting.